rmello4d/TheSustainableDeveloper/beyond_muscles.md

 Over the years, we have raised consciousness about the  importance of being active and about exercising our body.
 These messages are useful.

-To go further, we have to reach our joints, ligaments, tendons and cartilages.
+To go further in this mantra, we have to reach our joints, ligaments, tendons and cartilages.

 Why is this important?

 We all started life flexible.
 A baby can touch its heels on the back of its head if needed.

-Progressively we build some tension in our body.
-As we grow older and older, we get stiffer and stiffer, bent by life.
+Progressively we build tension in our body.
+As we grow older and older we get stiffer and stiffer, bent by life.

 What is getting stiffer?